nw2190/ConvPDE/Poisson_Varying_Domain/README.md

 ##### Checking Loss on Complete Dataset
-To evaluate the current training/validation losses on the complete dataset at any point during training, the training procedure can simply be interrupted using the `Ctrl` + `C` command, and the original `python main.py` command can be rerun with the `--training_steps` flag set to any number less than the current step.
+To evaluate the current training/validation losses on the complete dataset at any point during training, the training procedure can simply be interrupted using the `Ctrl` + `C` command and the original `python main.py` command can be rerun with the `--training_steps` flag set to any number less than the current step.

 ### TensorBoard